Xin-hao-Liu/Xin-hao-Liu.github.io/_pages/about.md

   - /about.html
 ---

-I’m a third-year PhD candidate in Economics at Shandong University.
-My research interests span Labor, Health and AI technology.
+I’m a PhD candidate in Economics at Shandong University.
+My research interests: Labor, Aging and AI.